voicemxil/TS2-Starter-Pack/README.md

 - Option to automatically download and install DXVK.

 Sims 2 should not be installed beforehand.
 Users will need around 25gb of free space to install the game.

+If you don't like any of this for some reason, stick with the <a href="https://www.mediafire.com/file/ejbhtnu8itob4t0/TS2Store_Ultimate_Collection.7z/file">standalone download</a>.